ivstudio/dsa/README.md

 # JavaScript Data Structures and Algorithms (DSA)

-## Overview
+## Description

-This repository is a study and exercise guide for data structures and algorithms (DSA).
-It features TypeScript code implementations, test cases, and utilities to streamline the process of writing and testing solutions effectively.
+This repository is a hands-on guide for learning data structures and algorithms (DSA).
+It includes TypeScript code examples, test cases, and helpful utilities to make writing and testing solutions easier and more effective.

+### Testing

+This project uses Jest for testing each solution to ensure everything works as expected.
+To run all tests, simply use: `npm run test`.

 ### Table of Contents